Akom07/Graduation-Project/README.md

-creat a empty folder in public name it [upload]
+create a empty folder in public name it [upload]